Home Research Publications Field Work Personal Contact CV pdf

 Symbiosis, defined broadly as a long-term interaction between species, is among the most pervasive evolutionary and ecological strategies in marine ecosystems, impacting fundamental processes such as speciation, ecosystem structuring, primary production, nutrient cycling, and disease.
 Marine microbial symbioses span a striking diversity of hosts and symbionts from all three Domains of life.
 These associations vary widely in key biological factors, including the extent to which symbionts affect host fitness (e.g., mutualism vs. commensalism vs. parasitism), integrate into host tissue, and exchange genetic material with free-living microorganisms.
 Though such factors have been explored for several well-studied associations, such as coral-algae mutualisms, most marine symbioses remain understudied.

-In particular, our research explores the evolution and physiology of symbioses between chemoautotrophic bacteria and marine invertebrates.
+Our research explores the evolution and physiology of symbioses between bacteria and marine invertebrates.
+We are particularly interested in symbioses involving chemoatotrophic bacteria.
 These symbioses, in which bacteria use the energy of reduced chemicals (e.g., sulfide, methane) to fix carbon for their host, have been observed in seven host phyla, play vital ecological roles as primary producers and ecosystem engineers in reducing habitats (e.g., anoxic sediments, hydrothermal vents), and are potential models for the ancient prokaryote-eukaryote associations that gave rise to the eukaryotic cell.
-In addition, several of these symbionts are closely related to free-living bacteria that mediate carbon fixation and sulfur cycling in the water column (e.g., the sulfur-oxidizing SUP05 lineage found in oxygen minimum zones).
+In addition, several of these symbionts are closely related to free-living bacteria that mediate carbon fixation and sulfur cycling in the OMZ water column (e.g., the sulfur-oxidizing SUP05 lineage).

-High-throughput methods can provide exciting insight into the molecular basis of these associations.
-We are currently optimizing transcriptomic techniques for studying gene expression in intracellular chemoautotrophic symbionts, enabling a community-level analysis of how symbiont metabolism and cell function vary in response to environmental conditions, geography, or the developmental or physiological state of the host.
-Coupled with these studies, we use genomic and multi-locus approaches to study the evolution of these associations, asking questions such as: How does symbiont genome evolution vary in response to symbiont transmission mode and the level of symbiont-host specificity?
+Genomic and meta-omic methods can provide exciting insight into the molecular basis of these associations.
+Working with collaborators, we are currently analyzing the metagenomes of sulfur-oxidizing symbionts from diverse marine environments.
+We have also developed transcriptomic techniques for studying gene expression in intracellular chemoautotrophic symbionts, enabling a community-level analysis of how symbiont metabolism and cell function vary in response to environmental conditions, geography, or the developmental or physiological state of the host.
+Using these methods, we can explore a range of questions: How does symbiont genome evolution and physiology vary in response to symbiont transmission mode and the level of symbiont-host specificity (e.g., free-living versus host-associated lineages)?
 How are symbiont and host genome diversity structured within and across populations and in response to factors external to the symbiosis, such as the genetic composition of a free-living symbiont community?
 Answering these questions for functionally diverse associations sheds important light on the role of microbial symbiosis as a driver of biological innovation.